-Tool Action Create a snapshot image of the current ImageScope window, including any annotations.
+Tool Action ø Create a snapshot image of the eSlide view, including any annotations.
 You can save the image as a TIFF or JPEG file.
-See "Taking a Snapshot" on page 73.
-Send the snapshot image in an email.
-See "Emailing a Snapshot" on page 73. æ Save an Image View as a .sis file.
-An Image View includes the entire set of eSlides currently open in ImageScope.
-4 See "Saving and Opening an Image View" on page 20.
-Go to the Image Adjustment window, where you can make color and other adjustments to the eSlide currently !:: being viewed.
+See "Taking a Snapshot" on page 73. ÷ Send the snapshot image in an email.
+See "Emailing a Snapshot" on page 74.
+F Save an Image View as a .sis file.
+An Image View includes the entire set of eSlides currently open in Aperio ImageScope.
+See "Saving and Opening an Image View" on page 21. ħ Go to the Image Adjustment window, where you can make color and other adjustments to the eSlide currently being viewed.
 See "Making Image Adjustments" on page 35.
-Go to the Image Information window, which displays information about the eSlide currently being viewed.
-See 0 "Viewing eSlide Information" on page 19.
-Go to the previous view of the eSlide.
-G Go to the next view of the eSlide (only enabled if you first used the back arrow to go to a previous view).
-Manually synchronize navigation for all eSlides you are viewing.
-(Used when multiple eSlides are open in the 唱 ImageScope window.)
-See "Synchronizing Navigation of Multiple eSlides" on page 24.
-Use smart synchronization for multiple eSlides you are viewing.
-Corresponding regions in the eSlide images are ₽ synchronized.
-(Same icon as for manual synchronization, but colored yellow.)
+0 Go to the Image Information window, which displays information about the eSlide currently being viewed.
+See "Viewing eSlide Information" on page 20.
+0 Go to the previous view of the eSlide.
+0 Go to the next view of the eSlide (only enabled if you first used the back arrow to go to a previous view).
+B Manually synchronize viewing navigation for all open eSlides.
+See "Synchronizing Navigation of Multiple eSlides" on page 25 . - 2 Use smart synchronization for multiple eSlides you are viewing.
+Corresponding regions in the eSlide images are synchronized.
+(Same icon as manual synchronization, but colored yellow.)
 (This feature is not available when viewing local eSlides.)
-See "Smart Synchronization" on page 24.
+See "Smart Synchronization" on page 25 .
 Show or hide axes or axes and grid.
-See "Viewing Scalebar, Axes, and Grid" on page 28.
+See "Viewing Scalebar, Axes, and Grid" on page 29.
 Show or hide the zoom slider.
-See "Zoom Slider" in the table on page 27.
-Show or hide the eSlide label. 俨 Show or hide the thumbnail window.
-Show or hide the magnifier window.
-Q Display on the full monitor screen.
+See "Zoom Slider" in the table on page 28. s Show or hide the eSlide label.
+Show or hide the thumbnail window.
+Q Show or hide the magnifier window.
+Display on the full monitor screen.
 (Or turn off if already in full-screen mode.)
 Open the Annotations window where you can create multiple annotation layers and organize and add descriptions to annotations.
-See "Chapter 9: Working with Annotations" on page 51.
-For customers using Image Analysis, open the Analysis window.
-For details on using Image Analysis, refer to the Image Analysis User's Guide.
+See "Chapter 9: Working with Annotations" on page 51. ( For customers using Image Analysis, open the Analysis window.
+For details on using Image Analysis, refer to the Image Analysis User's Guide .
 Open the Annotation Link Manager window, where you can link annotations or eSlides to create a viewing sequence.
-See "Chapter 11: Linking Annotations and eSlides" on page 67.
-Go to the previous link (if a previous link exists).
+See "Chapter 11: Linking Annotations and eSlides" on page 67 . ð Go to the previous link (if a previous link exists).
 See "Viewing Links" on page 68.
-Go to the next link (if a next link exists).
-See "Viewing Links" on page 68.
-CH.
-Move the eSlide by panning different directions.
-See the "Panning" row in the table on page 26.
+C Go to the next link (if a next link exists).
+See "Viewing Links" on page 68 . ংশ্য Move the eSlide by panning different directions.
+See the "Panning" row in the table on page 27.